SampleEnvironment/SECoP/protocol/specification/descriptive.rst

     well below this value, i.e. this is a reply-timeout.
 Default: 10 sec, *see* :issue:`004 The Timeout SEC Node Property`.

+.. node-property:: schemata

+    A list of URLs of :ref:`YAML repositories <schemata>` describing the structure and semantics of the node, see :ref:`schema-links`.

 .. _module-description: